+It is an eerily beautiful night.
+The downpour is nearly horizontal, and the bare branches of trees outside are cutting into the hissing wind.
 It's late, but nowhere near past my bedtime.
-And like most nights, I'm kept up by a thought.
+And like most nights I am kept up by a thought.

 I was thinking to our early ancestors.
 The ones without language.
 Ones who communicated with sighs and grunts and angry shouts.
 With looks and with their body language.